wrenhal/VBasic-Timer/README.md

 End Module

 ```
  Decided to use Select-Case instead of the below structure.
-I believe this is cleaner.
+I believe that is a cleaner solution than below.
  ```
  if iscall true and isbreak AND islunch = false then call and clock elseif isbreak is true and islunch and iscall false then break and clock